ideascube/ansiblecube/DOC/automation.md

 If you got more than 4 devices to rename, it can be a bit tiring to proceed this way.

-**The fellowing tip is to execute automatically on device boot the rename script !**
+**The following tip allows you to run automatically the rename script on device boot!**

 ## Login in your master device
 ### Delete ansiblePullUpdate and add the rename script